 In the past, the cost of imposing a credit freeze varied between states.
 It typically ranged between $3 and $10 for each credit reporting agency.
 Lifting the freeze temporarily or removing the freeze altogether also used to cost a fee.

-Now, though, thanks to the federal Economic Growth, Regulatory Relief, and Consumer Protection Act (Senate Bill 2155), placing and lifting a credit freeze is free in every state.
+Now, however, thanks to the federal Economic Growth, Regulatory Relief, and Consumer Protection Act (Senate Bill 2155), placing and lifting a credit freeze is free in every state.
 (15 U.S.C. § 1681c-1).

-If you need help dealing with collectors or if you're being sued because a thief used your identity to incur debts, talk to an attorney.
+If you need help dealing with collectors or if you're being sued because a thief used your identity to incur debts, talk to a debt relief or consumer protection attorney.

 Need a lawyer?
 Start here.